VERIMAG-Polyhedra/VplTactic/README.md

 * `test-suite/` contains examples.

 Currently, the code is not really documented (sorry!).
-It includes a few comments inside however.
+It only includes a few comments inside.